-DEVELOPMENT AGENCY MEASURE DESCRIPTION LEGAL BASIS requiere a phytosanitary certificate issued by the relevant authority in the country of origin, 14 days before products arrival.
+DEVELOPMENT AGENCY ^ ^ MEASURE DESCRIPTION LEGAL BASIS requiere a phytosanitary certificate issued by the relevant authority in the country of origin, 14 days before products arrival.
 Risk assessment conducted on first-time imports of animals and plants imported or a new supplier country.
 Imports of animals and plants are subject to inspection at the port of entry.
 Request for inspection must be notified 72 hours previous to arrival of products.
-Inspection is subjec to further analysis if required.
+Inspection is subject to further analysis if required.
 Quarantine apply when anomalies are found during port-entry inspections.
 Standards Standards in Guyana are voluntary.
 Standards become mandatory (technical regulation) when required to preserve consumer's health and safety.
 Only standards widely accepted become mandatory.
 Intellectual Property Rights Patent and industrial designs are protected during 16 years.
 Under authority considerations of abuse of monopoly rights or for state purpose, a compulsory licence is allowed.
 Copyright protection granted for 50 years on sound recording, cinematography, broadcasting, and literary, dramatic and musical work.
 25 years of copyright protection for published editions of Works.
 Trademark protection apply on goods but not on services.
 Registered trademark valid for 7 years and removed if not in use during 5 consecutive years.
 Commercial Registry under the Deeds and Commercial Registries Authority Geographical Indication Act

-DEVELOPMENT AGENCY MEASURE DESCRIPTION LEGAL BASIS Geographical indications protected similar to trademarks.
+MEASURE DESCRIPTION LEGAL BASIS Geographical indications protected similar to trademarks.
 No legislation exists on new plant variety, layout-design of integrated circuits or indisclosed information/trade secrets.
 Paralell imports of intelectual-property-right goods are limited.
 Import Documentation Custom declaration/Standard Administration Document-Form C.72 Bill of lading/Airway Bill Original invoice Certificate of origin for imports from CARICOM and partners with free trade agreement.
-Additional documentation, at request when apply: Certificate from the Pesticide, Toxic Guyana R Authority Competition Policies Prohibition of all agreement which have or intent to prevent or restrict competition.
+Additional documentation, at request when apply: Certificate from the Pesticide, Toxic and Chemical Control.
+Import licence certificate for imports of pharmaceutical and cosmetics.
+Cancelled registration of importing reaconditioned motor vehicles, issued by the seller.
+Freight certified airway bill or delivery order Original bills or receip.
+Guyana Revenue Authority Competition Policies Prohibition of all agreement which have or intent to prevent or restrict competition.
 Prohibited agreements include horizontal and vertical agreements, concerted practices.
 Authorities may not consider anticompetitive agreements those that contribute to improve production or distribution of goods and the promotion of technical or economic growth.
-Competit Fair Tradi
+Competition and Fair Trading Act

-DEVELOPMENT AGENCY ^ ^ MEASURE DESCRIPTION LEGAL BASIS No special provisions on import cartels.
+DEVELOPMENT AGENCY 0.8.0 MEASURE DESCRIPTION LEGAL BASIS No special provisions on import cartels.
 The control of more tan 40% of market share by a company is considered dominant position, not illegal but prohibited its abuse.
 State Enterprises The state-owned Guyana Sugar Corporation is the only company permanently authorized to import and export sugar.
 Import of refined sugar allowed under non-automatic licence granted to all other companies.
 Import and export and commercialization of gold under the control of the state-owned Guyana Gold Board.
 The Guyana gold Board can authorize private companies or person to sell or export gold.
 Government Procurement The Procurement Act applies to public procurement at national, ministerial, regional, goverment agencies level.
 Open tendering is mandatory except under certain circuntances.
 Restricted tendering used when there is limited number of contractors or suppliers for complex or specialized goods or services and construction work.
 Single source procurement used when goods, construction work, or services are available only from one source.
 Quotations required for procurements up to G\$800,000.
 Procurement through community participation used in remote Procurement Act Public Procurement Commission Tribunal Act Small Business Act